reyhane1adib/Berrywood-Witch-Platformer-game/README.md

 3. Load *Main Scene*
 4. Press ▶ Play

-You can use your keyboard and mouse or a controller to play
+-You can use your keyboard and mouse or a controller to play

 ---
 Cerdits

-Game design & coding: Reyhane Adib with the help of gamedev.tv and Rick Davidson
+- Game design & coding: Reyhane Adib
+- with the help of gamedev.tv and Rick Davidson
-Pixel art: AmberFallStudio
+- Pixel art: AmberFallStudio